-1. Introduction 4

-2. What policy applies where and for what type of proposal?
-5

-3. What is affordable housing?
-7

-4. How will a house(s) remain 'affordable' in perpetuity?
-8

-5. Affordable Housing requirements in towns and villages 9

-6. Windfall housing development in towns and villages .11

-7. Sites adjacent or close to towns and villages .12

-8. Small rural communities and building groups .13

-9. Designing an 'affordable' house .15

-10. Delivery of affordable housing - who to involve and how to fund? .16

-11. Calculating financial contribution towards affordable housing .18

-12. Development Viability .20

-13. Conversions and renovations in the countryside .21

-14. Replacement houses .22

-15. Housing in the countryside

-Supporting a rural business .
-23

-Crofts/ Farms & Estates
+- 1. Introduction - 2.
+What Policy Applies where and for what type of proposal? - 3.
+What is Affordable Housing? - 4.
+How will a house(s) remain 'Affordable' in Perpetuity? - 5.
+Affordable Housing requirements - 6.
+Windfall housing development in towns and villages - 7.
+Sites adjacent or close to Towns and Villages - 8.
+Small Rural Communities and Building Groups - 9.
+Designing an 'affordable' house - 10.
+Delivery of affordable housing Who to involve and how to fund? - 11.
+Calculating Financial Contribution towards Affordable Housing - 12.
+Development Viability - 13.
+Conversions and renovations in the countryside - 14.
+Replacement houses - 15.
+Housing in the countryside - Supporting a rural business

+Crofts

-Affordable housing opportunities on farm and estate land .
-24
+Affordable housing opportunities on farm and estate land

-16. Further advice .25
+- 16. Further advice

-17. Glossary .25
+- 17. Glossary

-18 Useful Contacts 26
+- 18. Useful Contacts

-900.0.
-90

-Appendices

-Appendix 1: Affordable housing delivery notes 28

-Social rented

-Mid-market rented

-Shared equity

-Shared ownership

-Housing sold at a discount

-(including self-build plots)

-Appendix 2: Questionnaire 33

-To assess affordable housing on sites of

-4 or more units in Towns and Villages
+Appendix 2: Questionnaire to assess affordable housing on sites of 4 or more units in Towns and Villages

-Appendix 3 - Questionnaire 36

-To assess affordable housing for sites

-adjacent to a Town or Village, in a Small Rural

-Community or Building Group (not self-build)
+Appendix 3 - Questionnaire to assess affordable housing for sites adjacent to a Town or Village, in a Small Rural Community or Building Group (not self-build)

-Appendix 4- Questionnaire 40

-To assess affordable housing for self-build
+Appendix 4- Questionnaire to assess affordable housing for self-build

-projects

-Introduction
+1. Introduction